Hardware & Software

 Questions & Answers

 How many geophones can I connect to one vibration monitor?

 Short answer: The Instantel Micromate and Minimate Plus accept only one geophone.
 They both offer “4 channels,” but the triaxial geophone takes three channels, and the microphone takes one channel.

 Long answer: There is an “8-channel” version of the Minimate that accepts 2 geophones and 2 microphones.
 It is intended for specialized monitoring where, for example, one geophone is installed on a structure and the other on the ground in front of the structure.

-Can I connect an extension cables to a geophone?
+Can I connect an extension cable to a geophone?

 Answer: Yes, 10, 25 and 50 foot extension cables are available.
 However, we recommend keeping cables as short as possible.
 Short cables are less susceptible to electronic noise and less likely to be damaged by construction activities.

 Can geophone cables withstand traffic loading (i.e. across parking garage driveway)?